ditazan/LocalBeats/PROPOSAL.md

 3. Music videos play, pause, and stop using controls;
 5. User is presented with live music events within 100-miles of the user provided zip code and matching the user-selected genre(s);
 6. Event details including venue location, date, artist, ticket availability;
-6. User's genre selection and zip code are saved in localStorage
+6. User's genre selection and zip code are saved in localStorage; and
 7. Saved user genre and zip code information are retrieved on application open and music videos and events are retrieved.